 What is Mount Vesuvius?

 Located in the Gulf of Pompeii, Mount Vesuvius is a stratovolcano most famous for its eruption in A.D.
 79, which destroyed the cities of Pompeii and Herculaneum.

 In the last 17,000 years, the volcano has had eight major eruptions.
 But the one that made Mount Vesuvius famous was the eruption in A.D.
-79 killed more than 16,000 people, spewing lava and ash over the local towns.
+79, which killed more than 16,000 people, spewing lava and ash over the local towns.
 This catastrophic event preserved the towns it destroyed, which can still be uncovered today in remarkable detail, even though the eruption took place thousands of years ago.

 Mount Vesuvius Facts